 |Species:||Parasitic Fly (Tritaxys sp)|

-Thank you Dr Bryan Cantrell for confirming the identification of this species
+Thank you Dr Bryan Cantrell for confirming the id of this species for us

 General Species Information: